MPDL/upverse/Documentation.md

 If files are uploaded multiple times, they are not replaced.
 Instead, the suffix is used to count up.
 It starts with "-1".
 Special characters in the file name such as !?%&'§$() lead to errors.

 The files can then be found in your dataset in Edmond on your web browser.

+The maximum number of files per dataset allowed with Upverse is set to 2000.